German Shepherd Now

 Must-haves:

-- Joint-supportive ingredients.
+• Joint-supportive ingredients.
 Glucosamine or chondroitin, even at modest levels.
-Shepherds benefit from this throughout life.
+Shepherds benefit from joint support throughout life.

-According to the WSAVA Global Nutrition Committee, the most important factors in choosing a pet food are the manufacturer’s credentials — whether they employ veterinary nutritionists, conduct feeding trials, and maintain quality control — not the marketing claims on the front of the bag.
+“The most important factors in choosing a pet food are the manufacturer’s credentials, whether they employ veterinary nutritionists, conduct feeding trials, and maintain quality control, not the marketing claims on the front of the bag.”

 Red flags in cheap food: